SyncfusionExamples/ej2-mvc-grid-copypaste/README.md

 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.
+* Placed excel file in project location.
+Copy the rows and paste it within a Grid.